 So, in a world where tech prevails: How can business leaders help their employees to form real human connections?
 We’ve outlined three simple tips below!

 Evaluate your internal processes to determine what technology is actually being used efficiently on a daily basis.
 Ask your remote employees:

 - What technology do they currently use and what additional company tools are needed?

 - Are there disparate tools that are being used by some team members and not others?

 Consider a teamwide approach to using project management tools like Monday or ClickUp so everyone is collaborating in the same environment.
 Conversely, think about integrating a unified messaging platform that can be used to improve team communication outside of email.
 Remote employees need technological resources and structure in place to be effective at their jobs.
 However, to keep your employees engaged in healthy human interactions, consider keeping only the necessary tools and eliminating the rest.

-A survey by Upwork predicts that 36.2 million workers will be working remotely by the year 2025.
+A survey by Upwork predicts that 36.2 million workers will have joined the remote workplace by the year 2025.
 Yet, naturally, remote employees don’t have the ability to communicate with their team face-to-face on a regular basis.
 While this may not be a deal-breaker for some people, it could be what causes extroverted employees to separate from a company or even turn down a new opportunity.
 So, be sure to communicate that you intend to prioritize keeping a high level of human interaction and then … do it as consistently as possible!

 Encourage openness and honesty with your remote employees by asking them what they need to experience more connection in your virtual environment.
 And, no matter what, always maintain a schedule of weekly or daily virtual team stand-up meetings, even if everyone feels they’re already aligned on their tasks and work activities.
 If nothing else, you can use these meetings as a touchpoint for strengthening relationships and building comradery.